Valentina Morozova: Career and contributions

 Although at the time it was uncommon for women to be in the field of science in Russia, she was greatly respected.
 Her wide influence was positioned in the fields of paleontology and geology.
 Morozova's research also included such fields as biostratigraphy, paleoecology, and micropaleontology.
 Her research on the stratigraphy of Tertiary and Cretaceous sediments were presented at Society conferences and at meetings of the Paleogene Commission.

 As the chairperson of a group at the All-Union Coordination Commission on Micropaleontology of the USSR Academy of Sciences, her work became influential throughout the USSR, continuing into post-Soviet countries and internationally.
 The genus Morozovella and the Eocene Zone M. morozovi were named after her due to contributions to micropaleontology.

 Many believe that her work was ahead of its time due to the research and theories that she presented.
 For example, In 1960, around 20 years before the first recognized usage of this concept, she published on the topic of analyzing ecosystems for biostratigraphic research.
 Another example occurred in 1966, when she presented the idea that cosmic factors influenced foraminiferal evolution.
 While at the time many did not support this, it is a theory that is well accepted today.

 Some theorize that due to illness and censorship some of her work remains unseen, unpublished, or even unwritten entirely, though it is unknown to what extent.

 The Journal Article Lower Scythia in the Western European Geographical Traditional at the Time of the Crusades was written in memory of Morozova due to her essential contributions to stratigraphical research in Europe.

 Death

-At the age of 79, Valentina Morozova passed away on December 28, 1989 in Moscow.
+At the age of 79, Valentina Morozova died on December 28, 1989, in Moscow.
 She was laid to rest in Serafimov cemetery in Leningrad.